Do You Need a Deck Permit? Complete Guide

 You'll typically need a building permit when:

-- Deck is more than 30 inches above grade at any point
+- Deck surface is more than 30 inches above grade at any point (IRC R105.2), this is the most common trigger

-- Deck is attached to the house via a ledger board
+- Deck is attached to the house via a ledger board, the structural connection requires code-compliant fastening and flashing

-- Deck includes a roof, pergola, or enclosed structure
+- Deck includes a roof, pergola, or any overhead cover structure

-- Deck has electrical wiring for outlets or lighting
+- Deck has electrical wiring for outlets, lighting, or a hot tub connection

 When You DON'T Need a Permit